 We've got you covered.

-The Requirements: 2 essays of up to 250 words; 2 short-answer lists.
+The Requirements: 2 or 3 essays (depending on major selection) of up to 250 words; 2 short-answer lists.

 Unlike the second prompt above, this one is all about your enduring academic interests and passions, but it’s not really about you.
 Rather, it’s not about you alone.
 This is USC’s take on the classic Why essay.
 In asking how you plan to pursue your interests, admissions is really trying to suss out your core reasons for choosing USC.
 While college will offer you a wealth of social and professional opportunities, its primary function is academic — and your primary role is as a student.
 So, what kind of student do you hope to be?
 Where do you hope your studies will take you?
 What resources and opportunities does USC offer that will meet your needs and guide you towards your goals?